-Two Special Education School Improvement Specialist (SESIS) are part of the Regional Special Education Technical Assistance Center (RSE-TAC).
-They are assigned to targeted schools or districts based upon a regional planning on student outcome data for students with disabilities or outcome data from State Performance Indicators.
-When assigned to a district or school they engage multiple stakeholders in a collaborative, data driven improvement planning process that identifies goals and activities designed to improve outcomes for students with disabilities.
+Two Special Education School Improvement Specialists (SESIS) are part of the Mid-State Regional Special Education Technical Assistance Center (RSE-TASC).
+They provide technical assistance to school districts determined by the Office of Special Education to be "needs assistance," "needs intervention," or "needs substantial intervention."
+They are assigned to targeted schools or districts based upon a regional planning process.
+The following are considerations in the process:

+- Student outcome data for students with disabilities - Outcome data from State Performance Indicators

+When assigned to a district or school, SESIS engage multiple stakeholders in a collaborative, data-driven, improvement planning process that identifies goals and activities designed to improve outcomes for students with disabilities.

 Additionally, they provide training, coaching and technical assistance on the effective education of students with disabilities throughout the region.

-SESIS Professional Development Specialist MaryJo Hart......963-3322 mhart@oswegoboces.org
+The professional development and technical assistance that is provided focuses on literacy, behavioral supports and the delivery of special education services

+SESIS Coordinator

+Grant Services and Human Resources